twbs/bootstrap-sass/README.md

 `bootstrap-sass` is easy to drop into Rails with the asset pipeline.

-In your Gemfile you need to add the `bootstrap-sass` gem, and ensure that the `sassc`.
+In your Gemfile you need to add the `bootstrap-sass` gem, and ensure that the `sassc` gem is present.

 ```ruby
 gem 'bootstrap-sass', '~> 3.3.7'